 To demonstrate the power of supply chain visibility, let’s drill into a real-life example we prepared for a ThoughtSpot customer, a large global manufacturer of consumer goods.
 We used ThoughtSpot’s search-driven supply chain analytics to get information on daily sales over 45 days of the company’s SKUs (stock-keeping units) in areas where COVID-19 cases were highest, using data from John Hopkins University.

 Now exploring the data further, we decided to drill into the data for New York, which has been hit hardest in the US by COVID-19.
 We specifically wanted to find out how infection rates in the state were impacting demand.
 The result is a pretty erratic demand pattern, which we attributed to the effects of social distancing measures and stockpiling.

 This ability to see how a product-level SKU is selling in a given location is really important.
 Aggregate sales figures are interesting at the board level, but not useful enough for calculating optimal replenishment levels for regional distribution centres.

 The next thing we did was identify the manufacturer's most popular items in the areas heavily impacted by COVID-19.
 First we searched for where the most new COVID-19 cases were, by US state.

-After the relevant states appeared on the map, we copied and pasted them into ThoughtSpot’s search engine to discover the sales trends in those states.
+After the relevant states appeared on the map, we copied and pasted them into ThoughtSpot’s search engine to help develop a more reliable sales forecast and discover the sales trends in those states.